Fast Tasty Healthy Meals

 In terms of effort, cooking is 90% preparation, essentially washing, pealing, trimming, cutting, slicing and chopping the various ingredients.
 Most meals described hear will have a preparation time of 15 minutes or less.
 After that, it's just a case of monitoring the cooking process, which usually takes 30 minutes or less.
 Use pop chips, instant mash or boiled baby potatoes to eliminate pealing or chopping potatoes.
 Minced onions and baby cut carrots also require no pealing or chopping.

-Roast dinners: Happy days.
+Roast dinners: Happy days are here again.

 The first dinner I want to show you is the traditional family roast.
 It's great for getting everyone around the table and making memories.
 The only cooking is to steam some vegetables like baby cut carrots, green beans, celery or pak choi.
 Carrots require 15 minutes, green beans and celery require 3 to 5 minutes.
 Steam them in one tier and stagger the loading.
 This style of dinner is easy to expand by adding more vegetables like mashed turnip, parsnips, broccoli, cauliflower, roast potatoes, boiled baby potatoes and boiled rooster potatoes.